sketchplugins/plugin-directory/README.md

 - [frankko/UtilityBelt](https://github.com/frankko/utilitybelt) An always-expanding collection of simple, focused plugins for Sketch.
 - [FreakLab/sketch-browser-preview](https://github.com/freaklab/sketch-browser-preview) Generates a preview (⌘ + ⇧ + .) of your current artboard and shows in your web browser.
 - [FredericJacobs/crop_Artboard](https://github.com/fredericjacobs/crop_artboard) A script to export the Sketch App artboards to the clipboard.
+- [fuggfuggfugg/sketch-dynamic-button-3.5](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5) Dynamic button plug-in for Sketch.app 3.5 allows to create buttons with fixed paddings no matter what text you add.
 - [GeertWille/sketch-export-assets](https://github.com/geertwille/sketch-export-assets) A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web.
 - [GeertWille/sketch-to-xcode-assets-catalog](https://github.com/geertwille/sketch-to-xcode-assets-catalog) A Sketch plugin that allows to export assets for iOS directly from Sketch into Xcodes assets catalog.
 - [getflourish/Consistency](https://github.com/getflourish/consistency) This Sketch plugin helps you to create and apply shared styles and symbols.